ozdekymz/test-automation-robot-API/README.md

 # test-automation-robot-API
-It contains API robotframework projects with Selenium Library.
+It contains API robotframework projects with Selenium Library and Python.